 Usman Malik is a fourth-year student at the University of Toronto, studying English and Cognitive Science.
 Having been on the editorial board of yesteryear, he enjoys mulling over the numerous (and largely excellent) submissions and can now call himself a “literary aficionado” without a hint of irony.
-When he’s not reading modernist fiction and writing essays for school, he’s reading modernist fiction and writing essays for pleasure.

 Grace Ma is a second-year student at Trinity College, pursuing a double major in English and Environmental Sciences.
 When she first started writing poems she put a line break after every three words.
 Now it's increased to about every seven.
 She calls both Winnipeg and Toronto home.
 Her poetry has been published in The Trinity Review, and in the upcoming 143.1 issue of Acta Victoriana.
 She is very excited for the year ahead, here at the Review!